July 20, 2017

 July 17, 2017

-Elaine will be moderating a panel on how to build a robotics startup with panelists Andy Wheeler of Google Ventures and Helen Greiner of CyPhy Works at TechCrunch’s first-ever robotics event.
+Elaine moderated a panel on how to build a robotics startup with panelists Andy Wheeler of Google Ventures and Helen Greiner of CyPhy Works at TechCrunch’s first-ever robotics event.

 April 8, 2017